Island hopping by bike in Gothenburg's archipelago

 Day 1 – bus from Gothenburg to Hönö

-On Sundays during spring, autumn, and almost daily during summer, you can take the boat Kungsö from Stenpiren in Gothenburg to Hönö Klåva.
+During summer, you can take the boat Kungsö from Stenpiren in Gothenburg to Hönö Klåva.
 It’s a beautiful trip through Gothenburg's fascinating harbour out into the archipelago and on to Hönö.

 Hönö – shopping, swimming and fishing adventures

 You will arrive in the middle of vibrant Klåva harbour on the island of Hönö, amidst cute little shops and a large selection of cafés and restaurants.
 If you didn’t bring your own bike, you can rent one at Paoloscykel, which also has children’s bikes and bike trailers.